German B1 Syllabus Pattern – The Complete Information

 Expressing Opinions: Learn to share your thoughts on various topics and participate in discussions.

 Formal and Informal Communication: Understand the differences in language use in different contexts, such as emails, letters, and conversations.
+On a similar note, you might run spf to check if your domain’s email settings are correct.

 Descriptive Writing: Improve your ability to describe experiences, events, dreams, and ambitions.